• Skip to primary navigation

 1. Prepare the eggs.
 Carefully separate the eggs and place the egg whites into a large glass or metal mixing bowl, setting aside the yolks.
 Using a handheld mixer, or a whisk, beat the egg whites until stiff peaks form and then set aside.

 2. Combine the dry ingredients.
-In a separate mixing bowl, combine the flour, sugar, baking powder, salt and cinnamon and whisk to combine.
+In a separate mixing bowl, combine the flour, sugar, baking powder, salt and cinnamon, and whisk.

 4. Cook the waffles.
 Add batter to your preheated waffle iron according to the manufacturer's directions, cooking until they are golden brown on both sides.